Diversity in Cape Town

 Disability

-Differently abled people are still not fully accommodated in South African society, although some sectors are very intentional about building accessibility into services and buildings.
-The University of Cape Town campus is located on a mountainside, with many stairs, but is wheelchair accessible.
-Wheelchair users will need to allow more time to navigate the campus.
-The free shuttle bus to campus can accommodate wheelchair users, by arrangement.
-The university disability unit supports all kinds of disabilities including neuro-atypicality, among students.
-Academic accommodations by way of reader/scribe and/or extra time, can be made by arrangement and on assessment.
+Disabled individuals are still not fully accommodated in South African society, though some sectors are making intentional efforts to improve accessibility.
+The University of Cape Town (UCT) campus is located on a mountainside with many stairs, but the institution is wheelchair accessible.
+Wheelchair users should allow extra time to navigate the campus.
+The free shuttle bus to campus accommodates wheelchair users by arrangement.

 Socioeconomic Status

-Most South African students get by on less than 300 US$ /month, so you may feel that your money goes a long way in South Africa.
-However, it's important to remember to live as the locals do if you want to stretch your budget: this includes eating out rarely and cooking healthy foods at home.
-It is wise to budget for safe transport (door to door services such as Uber are common) since public transport is unreliable and not always safe.
-Much of Cape Town's natural beauty—beaches, mountains—is free to access, and museums and galleries are free to enter on "First Thursdays”.
+Many South African students live on less than $300/month, so your money may stretch far in South Africa.
+However, it's important to live as locals do to manage your budget effectively.
+This includes eating out rarely and cooking meals at home.
+Budget for safe transportation, as public transport is unreliable and not always safe.
+Rideshare apps, such as Uber, are commonly used.
+Fortunately, many natural attractions like beaches and mountains are free to access, and museums and galleries are free on the first Thursday of the month.

 Gender and Gender Identity